-There are quite a few options out there – from Blogger to Squarespace to Joomla and others – but in my opinion for a blog, WordPress is where it’s at.
+There are quite a few options out there – Wix, Squarespace, Blogger and others – but in my opinion, WordPress is where it’s at.

-I have switched up the look of my DIY + decor blog many times over the course of the past 5 years and WordPress has always made it easy for me to do so.
-Plus, once you get used to working with the system and dashboard, I find it to be really user friendly and easy to make changes yourself.
+I have switched up the look of my own lifestyle blog many times over the course of the past 8 years and WordPress has always made it easy for me to do so.
+This site right here is also built on the WordPress platform.
+Plus, once you get used to working with the system and dashboard, it’s user friendly and easy to make changes yourself.
 I don’t have any training in website development, but have learned as I go and can now build websites easily and quickly.

 There are two options with wordpress — either a free “wordpress.com” account or a self-hosted “wordpress.org” account.

 The wordpress.com means that your site will actually be hosted by wordpress, and whatever domain name you chose would have a “.wordpress.com” at the end of it.
-If you are serious about building an online business, you don’t want to go with this option.
+If you are serious about building an online business, you do NOT want to go with this option.

-You want to choose to be “self-hosted”, which means you will have your own domain name (no “wordpress” on the end of it).
+You want to choose to be “self-hosted”, which means you will have your own domain name.
 Any major website out there has their own, self-hosted domain.
 It’s looks more legit and it’s more easily searchable (you’ll rank higher on Google).
 This means that you will have to pay for hosting of your website, but it doesn’t have to be expensive (see below!).